jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 The basic rules for defining your classes are:

-* Don't use the same names as the existing classes (for example, don't try to code a custom actor named `Zombieman`, give it a different name).
+* Don't use the same names as the existing classes (for example, don't try to code a custom actor named `Zombieman`, because an actor with that name is already defined in GZDoom to use in Doom games; give your class a different name).
 * To make the actors appear in the game, you either need to create a custom map and place them there manually, or they need to replace existing actors.
-The [How to see your classes in the game](05_How_to_see_your_classes.md) chapter explains how this works.
+The [How to see your classes in the game](05_How_to_see_your_classes.md) chapter will explain how this works.
 * If you're unfamiliar with sprite naming in GZDoom, check the [Sprite page on ZDoom wiki](https://zdoom.org/wiki/Sprite).

 ## Actor structure